Time Zones in DR Congo

 what is the dialing code for Democratic Republic of the Congo?

-The international dialing code for the Democratic Republic of the Congo is +243.
-If you are calling from outside the country, you would enter +243 before the local number, whether you are reaching a business in Kinshasa, a contact in Lubumbashi, or a mobile phone elsewhere in the country.
+The international dialing code for Democratic Republic of the Congo is +243.
+You use this code when calling Congolese numbers from abroad, whether you are contacting a hotel in Kinshasa, a supplier in Lubumbashi, or a field office elsewhere in the country.
+It is a useful detail for both business communication and travel planning.